-Netflix has amassed an enviable collection of films, tv series and documentaries from all over the world.
-The streaming service has also managed to gather steam behind it with its first Oscar nomination in the Best Picture category in the form of ‘Roma’.
+Netflix has amassed an enviable collection of films, TV series, and documentaries from all over the world.
+The streaming service has also managed to gather steam behind it with its first Oscar win in the Best Picture category in the form of ‘Roma’.
 With the Oscars being just around the corner it’s the right time to binge watch some of the greatest Oscar-winning movies available on Netflix right now.
-Below is the list of Academy Award winning movies that you should definitely plan to check out.
+Below is the list of Academy Award-winning movies that you should definitely plan to check out.
 Remember that not all of these movies won Best Picture Oscar, but most of them did win multiple other Oscars.
+These are powerful films that have pushed the boundaries of what is possible with the audio-visual medium and thus deserve to be watched by film lovers from all over the world.
 You can also watch several of these really good Oscar-winning movies on Hulu or Amazon Prime.

 ‘Milk’ is an exceptional biographical work, depicting the life and struggles of politician and gay rights activist, Harvey Milk.
 Directed by Gus Van Sant and spearheaded by Sean Penn, the film uses past footages and a great script to drive home Milk’s works.
 He was the first openly gay politician to hold a public office in California and was instrumental in establishing gay rights in America.
 The film traces Milk’s political journey filled with setbacks and success and his personal equation with conservative, Dan White.
 ‘Milk’ got many Oscar nominations and the highlight being Sean Penn winning the award for best performance in a leading role.